JackEdTaylor/randphase/README.md

 # randphase
 Python functions for generating phase-randomised images of text.
+Fourier transform is used to extract amplitude.
+Inverse Fourier transform is used to generate an image with the same amplitude spectrum but with phase generated from normally or uniformly distributed noise.

 ## Summary